DrosteEffect/BrewerMap/README.md

     image(S.X)
     brewermap_view(gca) % default = colormap

-R2019b or later can also update other axes's or figures' line colororders in real time, for example:
+R2019b or later: BREWERMAP_VIEW can also update other axes's or figures' line colororders in real time, for example:

     plot(rand(7,7))
     brewermap_view(gca,[],true) % colororder